siputra12/fakecall/README.md

-# fakecall
+# fakecall [CLI Version]
-Just For Fun
+Note : Just For Fun
+How To Run?
+Use Ur Brain!